rlertola/interactive-form-v1/README.md

 **Basic Info**

 Name and email must not be empty.
 Both will show errors if blurred, or tried to submit if empty.
+Name must not contain anything but letters.
 Email also must be a valid email address with a different error showing if it is not.

 If 'other' job role is selected from the dropdown, a box to input the role appears, and hides if another option is selected.